oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 ## PDB CRD

-The Oracle Database Operator Multitenant Controller creates the PDB kind as a custom resource that models a PDB as a native Kubernetes object.
+The Oracle Database Operator Multitenant Controller creates the PDB object kind as a custom resource that models a PDB as a native Kubernetes object.
 There is a one-to-one mapping between the actual PDB and the Kubernetes PDB Custom Resource.
 You cannot have more than one Kubernetes resource for a target PDB.
 This PDB resource can be used to perform PDB-LM operations by specifying the action attribute in the PDB Specs.
 Each PDB resource follows the PDB CRD as defined here: [config/crd/bases/database.oracle.com_pdbs.yaml](../../../config/crd/bases/database.oracle.com_pdbs.yaml)

 Yaml file [pdb_create.yaml](../multitenant/provisioning/singlenamespace/pdb_create.yaml) to create a pdb